Jody Wilson-Raybould: Ethics Commissioner's report

 On August 14, 2019, Mario Dion, the conflict of interest and ethics commissioner, released a report that said Trudeau contravened section 9 of the Conflict of Interest Act by improperly pressuring Wilson-Raybould.
 The report details lobbying efforts by SNC-Lavalin to influence prosecution since at least February 2016, including the lobbying efforts to enact deferred prosecution agreement (DPA) legislation.
 The report analyses SNC-Lavalin's interests and finds that the lobbying effort advanced private interests of the company, rather than public interests.
-The report's analysis section discusses the topics of prosecutorial independence and Shawcross doctrine (dual role of Attorney General) to draw the conclusion that the influence was improper and a violation of Conflict of Interest Act.
+The report's analysis section discusses the topics of prosecutorial independence and the Shawcross doctrine (dual role of Attorney General) to draw the conclusion that the influence was improper and a violation of Conflict of Interest Act.

 Responding to the report, Trudeau said he accepted it and took responsibility but disagreed with its findings.
 Andrew Scheer renewed his calls for a Royal Canadian Mounted Police (RCMP) investigation, while Elizabeth May and Jagmeet Singh reiterated their calls for an inquiry.
 An RCMP spokesperson declined to confirm or deny whether an investigation is underway, saying that the police force is carefully reviewing the facts and will take "appropriate actions as required".

 After the report was made public, Wilson-Raybould released a statement saying it is a vindication of her positions on prosecutorial independence and the role of Attorney General.
 She stated that the report confirms that she acted appropriately at all times and that the staff of the Prime Minister's Office acted improperly.